Policy: Campus Free Speech

 Effective Date: 10/01/2018

-- It is not the proper role of RPCC to shield individuals from speech protected by the First Amendment of the Constitution of the United States of America and Article I, Section 7 of the Constitution of Louisiana, and other applicable laws, including, without limitation, ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.
+- River Parishes Community College’s role is not to shield individuals from speech protected by the First Amendment of the Constitution of the United States of America and Article I Section 7 of the Constitution of Louisiana, and other applicable laws, including, without limitation, ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.
+RPCC shall not deny a belief-based student organization any benefit or privilege available to any other student organization, or otherwise discriminate against a belief-based organization, based on the expression of the organization, including any requirement that the leaders or members of the organization:a.
+Affirm and adhere to the organization’s sincerely held beliefs;b.
+Comply with the organization’s standards of conduct;c.
+Further the organization’s mission or purpose, as defined by the organization.

-- Students and faculty may assemble and engage in spontaneous and contemporaneous expressive activity as long as such activity is not unlawful and does not materially and substantially disrupt the functioning of the institution.
+- RPCC students, faculty and staff may assemble and engage in spontaneous and contemporaneous expressive activity as long as such activity is not unlawful and does not materially and substantially disrupt the functioning of the institution.

-- Any person lawfully present on a campus may protest or demonstrate there.
+- Any person lawfully present on RPCC campuses may protest or demonstrate there.

 - Protests and demonstrations that infringe upon the constitutional rights of others to engage in or listen to expressive activity by creating a substantial and material disruption to the functioning of the institution or to someone’s expressive activity shall not be permitted.

-RPCC’s policy on campus free expression will be made public in the institution’s handbook, on its website, and through student orientation programs.
+RPCC’s policy on campus free expression will be made public in the institution’s handbook, on its website, and through the Office of Student Affairs programs.
 They will be incorporated in the materials, programs, and procedures provided to all employees and students.
-A person aggrieved by a violation of the institutional policy on free expression may seek relief by filing a written complaint on the standard complaint form available in the Office of Student Services, 925 West Edenborne Parkway, Gonzales, LA 70737; P.O.
-Box 2367, Gonzales, LA 70737.